heritage-happenings/heritage-happenings.github.io/pages/What-is-the-meaning-of-the-three-roses.md

 ## Terra Cotta

-Terracotta of high quality is used extensively to provide architectutal details and decotations to the buildiing
+Terracotta of high quality is used extensively to provide architectural details and decorations to the building

 * https://en.wikipedia.org/wiki/Terracotta
 * https://en.wikipedia.org/wiki/Architectural_terracotta